 Philosophy, in the broadest meaning of this term, is the attempt to think clearly about the world and the place of human beings in it.
-This activity is a response to questions which arise because the various areas of human life, such as science, art, morality and religion, often do not seem to be intelligible in themselves or to fit with one another.
-A philosophical world view, such as the philosophy of Plato or the philosophy of Descartes, represents an attempt to think through these difficulties and to arrive at a single, coherent vision of how reality is and how human beings should relate to it.
+This activity is a response to questions which arise because the various areas of human life, such as science, art, politics, morality, and religion, often do not seem to amenable to investigation by traditional disciplinary methods and because of humanity's passionate search for meaning.
+A philosophical world view, such as the philosophy of Plato or the philosophy of Descartes or Camus, represents an attempt to think through these difficulties and to arrive at a single, coherent vision of how reality is and how human beings should relate to it.

-The study of Philosophy is a noble and worthwhile activity in its own right for the enlightenment which it can provide about questions which should be of interest to everyone.
+The study of Philosophy is a noble, passionate and worthwhile activity in its own right for the enlightenment which it can provide about questions which are of interest to everyone.
 It is important, however, that the Philosophy major also be effective at imparting those general skills which are crucial for most professions.

-The Philosophy department believes that graduates should be "humane generalists" with the intellectual adaptability which is needed to function successfully in changing and often unpredictable job situations.
-The Philosophy program accomplishes this goal by fostering those abilities of critical thinking and intellectual flexibility required in virtually any professional career.
+The Philosophy department believes that graduates should be "humane generalists" with the intellectual adaptability which is needed to function successfully in changing and often unpredictable world, life, and professional situations.
+The Philosophy program accomplishes this goal by fostering those abilities of critical thinking, creativity, curiosity, imagination, and intellectual flexibility that are required in virtually any professional career.
 Philosophy students learn how to read and understand abstract and often very difficult arguments.
 They also learn to think critically and independently, to develop their own views and to express their insights in clear, articulate spoken and written prose.
-Such skills are important for almost any profession and are especially useful for business and law.
+Such skills are important for almost any profession and are especially useful for politics, business, and law.